stfnhmplr/homebridge-synology/README.md

 You can disable services of your Synology accessory.
 Add a `disabled` property with an array to your config.json.
 You can add the following parameters:
 - `temp` to disable the temperature
 - `stats` to disable the custom characeristics cpu load and disk usage quote.
+- `switch` to disable shutting down the Synology.

 **Note** This accessory will only appear as switch at the Apple Home App.
 Use the EVE App instead to get all services.

 ### Two factor authentification (2FA)